isislovecruft/patternsinthevoid/content/hacking/men-who-hate-women-the-ccc.md

-One of those expelled was 7a573b399812f3260385bd1790cd3e22612fad1b02ad8d95946bd096f1c8455d (hereafter truncated to "7a573b39"), the second participant in River's account, which describes a horrific gang rape while she was intoxicated to the point of being non-responsive.
+One of those expelled was 7a573b399812f3260385bd1790cd3e22612fad1b02ad8d95946bd096f1c8455d (hereafter truncated to "7a573b39"), the second participant in River's account, which describes a horrific assault while she was intoxicated to the point of being non-responsive.
 Unlike my coworkers, 7a573b39 was given a talk at 33C3.
 (Ironically, on a project I helped design and implement.)
 This was the CCC's idea of the way forward.